MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-ui-elements-collections.md

 ## Create a copy of a UI elements collection

 You can quickly create a copy of a collection, selecting the option **Save as**.
-This allows you to create a duplicate collection, which you can also rename.
+This option allows you to create a duplicate collection, which you can also rename.

 > [!NOTE]
 > Version 2.45 of Power Automate for desktop is required to properly import collections that have been created in this way (copied from other collections).